Measuring the Ejecta Velocities of Type Ia Supernovae from the Pan-STARRS1 Medium Deep Survey: Data and method

 The objects studied in this work were all spectroscopically confirmed as SN Ia.
 We use the Supernova Identification \citep[SNID;][]{2007ApJ...666.1024B} code to classify the SNe.
 The classification scheme is briefly summarized as follows: We first clipped or masked the nebular emission lines from the host galaxy (if any) in the spectra before SNID classification.
 The redshift is forced to be fixed if known (e.g., from the host galaxy).
 The SNID classification is mainly based on the quality parameter named `\textit{rlap}' \citep[see][]{2007ApJ...666.1024B}.
 The higher \textit{rlap} indicates a better correlation (as weighted by the overlap in wavelength space) between the input spectrum and the template.
 Following the method in \citet{2007ApJ...666..674M}, we classify a supernova to be Ia if its best-match template from SNID is an Ia and at least 50\% of the templates with \textit{rlap} larger than 5.0 are also Ia.
 A total of 362 objects pass the criterion and are confirmed as Ia.
 We classify another 19 objects as Ia (which fail to pass our SNID criteria) with eye inspection.
 The final parent sample contains 381 spectroscopically confirmed SNe~Ia.

 To measure the ejecta velocity, only SNe with host-galaxy redshift available are included.
 This gives 321 SNe from the parent sample.
 We also apply the same quality cuts on SN light curves (LCs) as those described in \citet{2018ApJ...859..101S} to ensure a precise phase determination of our spectrum.
 These include the constraints on LC fitting parameters such as reduced $\chi^2$, the LC width ($x_1$), and peak date ($pkmjd$) uncertainties.
-We do not apply the cuts on $x_1$ or $c$ since our study is not limited to the cosmological sample.
-Total 283 SNe~Ia pass the LC quality cut and are used as our final spectroscopic sample.
+A total of 283 SNe~Ia pass the LC quality cut and are used as our final spectroscopic sample.
 The number of SNe left after each cut is shown in Table~\ref{selection}.

 The redshift of our final spectroscopic sample ranges from 0.03 to 0.63, with a median redshift of $\sim$0.3.
 Most of the SNe have only single-epoch spectroscopic observation, with $<$10\% of our SNe (21 out of 283) having multi-epoch spectra.
 The distribution of redshift and phase of the spectra used for classification can be found in Fig.~\ref{sample}.